cfe-lab/CFEIntact/docs/running_cfeintact.md

 - **cfelab/cfeintact**: The Docker image for CFEIntact.
 - **check**: Tells CFEIntact to analyze your sequences.
 - **--subtype B**: Specifies the HIV subtype ("B" in this case).
 Adjust this option based on your knowledge of the sequence subtype.
-- **--ignore-distance**: Skips the sequence divergence check.
-You may toggle this option based on your requirements.
 - **sequences.fasta**: The name of your input FASTA file containing the viral sequences.

 ---